| Title: | Additional Operators to Help You Write Cleaner R Code |

 floating_point_comparisons

-## Greater/Less than | Equal c(1, NA, 3, 4) == c(1, NA, 4, 3) # TRUE NA FALSE FALSE c(1, NA, 3, 4) %==% c(1, NA, 4, 3) # TRUE TRUE FALSE FALSE c(1, NA, 3, 4) %>=% c(1, NA, 4, 3) # TRUE TRUE FALSE TRUE c(1, NA, 3, 4) %<=% c(1, NA, 4, 3) # TRUE TRUE TRUE FALSE # Strict equality - a la javascript's === # Only tru if the class and value of x and y are the same x <- int(2) y <- 2 x == y # TRUE x %===% y # FALSE x %===% int(y) # TRUE # NOTE parentheses surrounding expression before this operator are necessary # Without parentheses it would be interpreted as .1 + .1 + (.1 %~=% .3) #### Between #### # ends excluded 2 %><% c(1, 3) # TRUE 3 %><% c(1, 3) # FALSE # ends included 2 %>=<% c(1, 3) # TRUE 3 %>=<% c(1, 3) # TRUE
+## Equality and ordering, with missing-value equality c(1, NA, 3, 4) == c(1, NA, 4, 3) # TRUE NA FALSE FALSE c(1, NA, 3, 4) %==% c(1, NA, 4, 3) # TRUE TRUE FALSE FALSE c(1, NA, 3, 4) %>=% c(1, NA, 4, 3) # TRUE TRUE FALSE TRUE c(1, NA, 3, 4) %<=% c(1, NA, 4, 3) # TRUE TRUE TRUE FALSE ## Strict equality - a la 'JavaScript' === # Only TRUE if the class AND value of x and y are the same x <- int(2) y <- 2 x == y # TRUE x %===% y # FALSE x %===% int(y) # TRUE ## Between # ends excluded 2 %><% c(1, 3) # TRUE 3 %><% c(1, 3) # FALSE # ends included 2 %>=<% c(1, 3) # TRUE 3 %>=<% c(1, 3) # TRUE## Equality and ordering, with missing-value equality c(1, NA, 3, 4) == c(1, NA, 4, 3) # TRUE NA FALSE FALSE c(1, NA, 3, 4) %==% c(1, NA, 4, 3) # TRUE TRUE FALSE FALSE c(1, NA, 3, 4) %>=% c(1, NA, 4, 3) # TRUE TRUE FALSE TRUE c(1, NA, 3, 4) %<=% c(1, NA, 4, 3) # TRUE TRUE TRUE FALSE ## Strict equality - a la 'JavaScript' === # Only TRUE if the class AND value of x and y are the same x <- int(2) y <- 2 x == y # TRUE x %===% y # FALSE x %===% int(y) # TRUE ## Between # ends excluded 2 %><% c(1, 3) # TRUE 3 %><% c(1, 3) # FALSE # ends included 2 %>=<% c(1, 3) # TRUE 3 %>=<% c(1, 3) # TRUE

 Univariate and bivariate summaries and statistics with the least missing data removed (such as complete-cases correlations).
 These are typically default arguments to standard statistics functions.

 length_cc(x, ...) n_unique_cc(x, ...) min_cc(x, ...) max_cc(x, ...) range_cc(x, ...) all_cc(x, ...) any_cc(x, ...) sum_cc(x, ...) prod_cc(x, ...) mean_cc(x, ...) median_cc(x, ...) var_cc(x, y = NULL, ...) cov_cc(x, y = NULL, ...) cor_cc(x, y = NULL, ...) sd_cc(x, ...) weighted.mean_cc(x, w, ...) quantile_cc(x, ...)
+IQR_cc(x, ...) mad_cc(x, ...) rowSums_cc(x, ...) colSums_cc(x, ...) rowMeans_cc(x, ..., rescale = FALSE) colMeans_cc(x, ..., rescale = FALSE)length_cc(x, ...) n_unique_cc(x, ...) min_cc(x, ...) max_cc(x, ...) range_cc(x, ...) all_cc(x, ...) any_cc(x, ...) sum_cc(x, ...) prod_cc(x, ...) mean_cc(x, ...) median_cc(x, ...) var_cc(x, y = NULL, ...) cov_cc(x, y = NULL, ...) cor_cc(x, y = NULL, ...) sd_cc(x, ...) weighted.mean_cc(x, w, ...) quantile_cc(x, ...)
 IQR_cc(x, ...) mad_cc(x, ...) rowSums_cc(x, ...) colSums_cc(x, ...) rowMeans_cc(x, ..., rescale = FALSE) colMeans_cc(x, ..., rescale = FALSE)

 x |

-An R object.
+an R object.
 Currently there are methods for

 numeric/logical vectors and date,